praveenscience/Word-Bank/Readme.md

 - Word-Bank words (rich, robust instruction) to support understanding of texts containing those words.
 - word-Bank strategies that students can use independently.
 - Motivate and engage us in learning new words.
-- To facilitate students and working professionals to making daily dose of Word Bites.
-Share your daily five words and improving your vocabulary.

 ## Tech Stack